 St. James also offers several Celtic Services throughout the year on Saturday evenings.

 Allelu! also leads the music for special services throughout the year, including Celtic services, outdoor services, services in the parish hall, and the Christmas Eve family service.
 The group consists of guitars, bass, harmonica, keyboard and singers.
 Allelu! repertoire is chosen from the 1982 Hymnal, Lift Every Voice and Sing (LEVAS), Wonder, Love and Praise (WLP) and Alleluia II.
 Music ranges from older traditional tunes to classic and contemporary hymns and praise music from the Cursillo movement.
 Director Lisa Whitfield selects hymns and anthems based on the liturgical themes of the seasons and weekly readings using the Episcopal Musician’s Handbook as a guide.
 Participation in the group is open to anyone interested in sharing their talents.
 For more information, please call Lisa at 828-693-7458.

 Bob Aldinger, Ringing Master

 The St James Guild of Change Ringers is affiliated with the North American Guild of Change Ringers and the Central Council of Ringers of London, England.
-Weekly practices are currently on hold due to the COVID pandemic, but when they return to normal, visitors will once again be welcome in the tower.
+Weekly practices are held on Monday nights from 7:30-9:00 PM and visitors who are fully vaccinated against COVID-19 are welcome in the tower.